 This move forward also demonstrates that Europe is leading the way and upholding its international commitments.
-These new authorities will work with others across the world to ensure better global supervision.66
+These new authorities will work with others across the world to ensure better global supervision.86

-In response to the European sovereign debt crisis the Eurozone (the EU countries which have adopted the euro as their currency)67 agreed on a European Banking Union68 with a single supervisory mechanism for its banks,69 administered by the European Central Bank (ECB).
-The Eurozone has a Single Resolution Mechanism for banks in the European Banking Union, administered by the Single Resolution Board.70 Although the idea for the European Banking Union was planned to include a European Deposit Insurance Scheme71 the European Banking Union does not yet include such a scheme.
-Deposit Insurance in the EU is decentralized, administered by the Member States, subject to some harmonization.72
+In response to the European sovereign debt crisis the Eurozone (the EU countries which have adopted the euro as their currency)87 agreed on a European Banking Union88 with a single supervisory mechanism for its banks,89 administered by the European Central Bank (ECB).
+The Eurozone has a Single Resolution Mechanism for banks in the European Banking Union, administered by the Single Resolution Board.90 Although a European Deposit Insurance Scheme91 was part of the Banking Union plan, the European Banking Union does